 Regenerative medicine, or the use of stem cells to repair or replace tissue or organ function lost due to disease, damage or age, holds the potential to treat both rare and common diseases.
-We are pursuing gene-editing approaches to allow allogeneic use of stem cell-derived therapies by enabling immune evasion, improving existing cell function and directing cell fate using CRISPR/Cas9.

-Our first major effort in this area is in diabetes, and we and ViaCyte are advancing a program as part of a strategic collaboration for the discovery, development, and commercialization of gene-edited stem cell therapies for the treatment of diabetes.
+Building upon our ex vivo gene editing expertise, we have expanded our efforts in this field with a focus on allogeneic stem cell-derived therapies gene edited using CRISPR/Cas9 to enable immune evasion, improve cell function, and direct cell fate.
+Our first major effort in this area is in diabetes, and we and ViaCyte, Inc., or ViaCyte, which was acquired by Vertex in the third quarter of 2022, are advancing a series of programs as part of a strategic collaboration for the discovery, development, and commercialization of gene-edited stem cell therapies for the treatment of diabetes.

-VCTX210.
-VCTX210 is an investigational, allogeneic, gene-edited, immune-evasive, stem cell-derived product candidate for the treatment of T1D developed by applying our gene-editing technology to ViaCyte's proprietary stem cell capabilities.
-We and ViaCyte are investigating VCTX210 in an ongoing Phase 1 clinical trial that is designed to assess VCTX210's safety, tolerability, and immune evasion in patients with T1D.
+We have a multi-staged product strategy that leverages our CRISPR/Cas9 platform to advance multiple product candidates incorporating incremental edits designed to increase benefit.
+Our initial product candidate, VCTX210, is an investigational, allogeneic, gene-edited, immune-evasive, stem cell-derived product candidate for the treatment of type 1 diabetes, or T1D, developed by applying our gene editing technology to ViaCyte's proprietary stem cell capabilities.
+VCTX210 has gene edits designed to promote immune evasion and cell fitness.
+We and ViaCyte are investigating VCTX210 in an ongoing Phase 1 clinical trial that is designed to assess VCTX210's safety, tolerability, and immune evasion in patients with T1D, and we are in the follow-up stage for this clinical trial.
+Our next generation product candidate, VCTX211, is an investigational, allogeneic, gene-edited, stem cell-derived product candidate for the treatment of T1D, which incorporates additional gene edits that aim to further enhance cell fitness.
+In the fourth quarter of 2022, the Clinical Trial Application for VCTX211 was cleared by Health Canada and the Phase 1/2 clinical trial is ongoing.